jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_A710_2055002``: This applies errata 2055002 workaround to Cortex-A710
    CPU.
 This needs to be enabled only for revisions r1p0, r2p0 of the CPU.

+-  ``ERRATA_A710_2017096``: This applies errata 2017096 workaround to Cortex-A710
+   CPU.
+This needs to be enabled only for revisions r1p0, r2p0 of the CPU.

 DSU Errata Workarounds
 ----------------------